GurjinderB/exchange-app/README.md

 * Including a date and time field in the transaction history so that users can track their transactions according to date and time too.
 * Add the ability to transfer cryptocurrency balance to other users, which are added to a friends list for example.
 * Display realtime data for the cryptocurrencies available to exchange users.
+* Add password functionality for users.
+* Create an admin account where more other cryptocurrencies can be added through form functionality.